 More detailed drawings and specifications are available from Council.
 Contact the Environmental Services Department for additional information.

 What permits are required?

-Application forms for permits may be collected at the Environmental Services Department, Circle Street New Norfolk or by telephoning (03) 6261 8530.
+When planning approval has been given, you will need to apply for a Driveway Crossover Permit.
+Application forms for permits may be collected at the Customer Services Department, Circle Street New Norfolk or by telephoning (03) 6261 8500.

 Most permits for a standard driveway crossing can be issued in 5 working days.

 Who is responsible for the standard of work?

 In all cases the work must be completed promptly, normally within three (3) days.
 The work must be barricaded and signed in accordance with standard roadwork construction practice.

 All works, products or materials used are required to comply with the standard drawings and specifications.
 Products and materials not included in the standard documents are required to be authorised first by the Council’s Engineer.

 If the work is carried out by your contractor, the contractor who carries out the work, or the person who has work carried out under their control, is responsible for the quality of the work and any materials or products used.